A Local-global principle for isogenies of composite degree: Introduction

 where $G_K$ denotes the absolute Galois group $\Gal(\bar{K}/K)$.
-There exists a $K$-rational isogeny of degree $\ell$ if and only if $G = \Im(\rho_{E,\ell})$ preserves a $1$-dimensional subspace; the Chebotarev density theorem shows that $E_\p$ admits a $k_\p$-rational isogeny of degree $\ell$ for almost all $\p$ if and only if \emph{every element }of $G$ preserves a $1$-dimensional subspace.
+There exists a $K$-rational isogeny of degree $\ell$ if and only if $\Im(\rho_{E,\ell})$ preserves a $1$-dimensional subspace.
+The Chebotarev density theorem shows that $E_\p$ admits a $k_\p$-rational isogeny of degree $\ell$ for almost all $\p$ if and only if \emph{every element }of $\Im(\rho_{E,\ell})$ preserves a $1$-dimensional subspace.

 In this paper we extend these results to cyclic isogenies of composite degree $N$, which we will refer to as \defi{$N$-isogenies} for the remainder of the paper.
 While the property of having an $\ell$-isogeny is an isogeny invariant, this is not true for isogenies of composite degree.
 For this reason, following Katz, we will focus on ($K$-rational) isogeny classes of elliptic curves.
-For any field $k$, and $E/k$ an elliptic curve, we will denote by $\C(E) = \C(E/k)$ the $k$-rational isogeny class of $E$.
-We say that $\C(E)$ \defi{has an $N$-isogeny} if there exist $E_1, E_2 \in \C(E)$ and an isogeny $E_1 \to E_2$ of degree $N$.
-We then ask, if for almost all $\p$, $\C(E_\p/k_\p)$ has an $N$ isogeny (i.e. $\C(E)$ has an $N$-isogeny locally almost everywhere), must $\C(E)$ have one as well?
-When this is true, we say that $\C(E)$ satisfies the local-global principle for $N$-isogenies.
-For any particular $E$ defined over $K$, if $\C(E)$ satisfies the local-global principle, we say that $E$ \defi{satisfies the local-global principle up to isogeny}.
-If not, we say that $\C(E)$ is an \defi{exceptional isogeny class} and that $E$ is \defi{exceptional} (for $N$-isogenies) over $K$.
-One checks that for $j \neq 0,1728$, this depends only upon the $j$-invariant of $E$; it is therefore convenient to say $(N, j)$ is exceptional for $K$ if there exists a curve $E/K$ with $j(E) = j$ that is exceptional for $N$-isogenies over $K$.

-Since this specializes to Sutherland's question when $N$ is prime, there are necessarily exceptions.
-Our first theorem is the following finiteness statement for counterexamples: \begin{ithm} For any number field $K$, \begin{enumerate} \item There exist only finitely many $j$-invariants $j \in K$ such that $(N,j)$ is exceptional for some $N$ with $\gcd(N,70)=1$. \item For a fixed integer $N$ not in the set there are only finitely many $j$-invariants $j$ such that $(N, j)$ is an exceptional pair. \end{enumerate} \end{ithm}